 It is useful because of two particular reasons –

-- First, real market premium is more practical from the perspective of inflation and real life data.
+- First, the real market premium is more practical from inflation and real-life data.

-- Second, there is little or no chance of expectation failure when the investors would expect something like 4.66%-6% as expected return.
+- Second, there is little chance of expectation failure when investors expect something like 4.66%-6% as expected return.